MEEDOO99/MEEDOO/Full-Rules.md

 **A5-1.** Moderators should have a reasonable rationale for using this clause.

-**A5-2.** This progression may also be skipped if a user has been on the server for less than a month, or has no roles.
+**A5-2.** This progression may also be skipped if a user has been on the server for less than a month, or if the user does not have any roles.

 # **Section B - General Server Rules**